KxSystems/arrowkdb/README.md

 1.  prints table contents to stdout
 1.  returns generic null

 Each column in the table is mapped to a field in the schema.
-The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).
+The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#inferreddatatypes).

-??? warning "Derived schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"
+??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"

     Each column in the table is mapped to a field in the schema.
-The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).
+The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#inferreddatatypes).

 ??? warning "For debugging use only"